mattou07/iis-builder/README.md

 ## Would you like the browser to open the website automatically after running the script?

-Uncomment lines 64 and 157.
+Uncomment line 196.
+This is commented out by default as it can get annoying.

 ## What the script does

 First the script needs admin privileges so it will attempt to start an elevated powershell process.
 It then pulls in the properties defined in the json for the site that needs to be built.
-Using those properties it checks to make sure that the IIS site the user wants to create doesn’t exist already.
+Using those properties it checks to see if an IIS site already exists.
+If a site already exists with the name, it will be removed.
+App pools will not be removed if they already exist.

 Next the script will create an IIS site and App pool using the details defined in the json.
 We then need to setup the bindings.
 The script allows you to define multiple urls in an array in the json.
 First the script adds the HTTP bindings as that is straightforward to do.